 I was asked today what I have in my home office that keeps me inspired and productive.
 It's a great question, because since moving into my new apartment four months ago I've physically moved my workspace around at least five times.
 For me, it has to feel right, be comfortable and functional, and only after those things are accomplished, be beautiful.
 It can take time spent up front to try out different layouts and systems to make sure it fits my needs, but it's so very worth it.

 Research tells us that our environments play a huge role in how engaged, productive, happy, and healthy we are.
 When we design our workspace for optimal energy flow, lighting, comfort and functionality our wellbeing, creativity and productivity will increase.

-So here's what I need and suggest for a workspace that provides enjoyment, inspiration, energy and ease (and it's what I follow for my own home office and studio):
+Here's what I suggest are MUST HAVE'S for a workspace that provides enjoyment, inspiration, energy and ease (and it's what I follow for my own home office and studio):

 1. Lots of light

 There's nothing that affects our energy levels more than sunlight.
 Numerous studies have shown a dramatic difference in worker happiness, stress levels and productivity when in an environment with ample natural light.
 Daylight provides the mental and visual stimulation necessary to regulate our circadian rhythms, which determine the release of cortisol into our bodies.
 With less access to daylight we become more stressed, experience poorer sleep, and have less ability to stabilize our energy levels.